EricssonResearch/dnt/doc/srv6.md

 ## Linux configuration for SRv6

 In our example we use several IP address ranges:
-* a1fa: infrastructure IPv6 addresses
+* fd0N:a1fa::M/64  infrastructure IPv6 addresses, where M is the originating node ID, and N is the destination node ID
-* fade: SID addresses used for Linux SRv6 tunnels
+* fd1N:fade::0/64  SID addresses used for Linux SRv6 tunnels, where N is the router node ID
-* fd00:a2d2:             PREOF.SID IPv6 addresses block
+* fd00:a2d2:0:000N/64    PREOF.SID IPv6 addresses block, where N is the destination node ID
 * fd00:a2d2:0000::/80    reserved IPv6 address range, used for R2DTWO
   * fd00:a2d2:0:0:0:1::1/96 internal address for the vrf interface, also used as source for inner IPv6 source
   * fd00:a2d2:0:0:0:2::2/96 internal address for the ve1 interface.
 This will be used as gateway for the PREOF.SID prefix range.